TheLastDruid/SmartTask/CONVERSATION_PERSISTENCE_PROGRESS.md

 - ✅ **Frontend compilation successful** - React app builds and starts with conversation history integration
 - ✅ **Both services are running** - Backend on port 8080, Frontend on port 3000
 - **Cleaned up old JPA-based conversation code** that was causing conflicts
+- ✅ **UI/UX Improvements:**
+  - Enhanced visual design with gradients and animations
+  - Improved component layouts and spacing
+  - Updated color scheme for better contrast and readability
+  - Refined button styles and hover effects
+  - Consistent font usage and sizing across the application
+  - Responsive design adjustments for mobile and tablet views
+  - Accessibility improvements (ARIA labels, keyboard navigation)
+- ✅ **Debug Panel Enhancement:**
+  - Moved WebSocket debug functionality to be triggered by double-clicking the logo
+  - Added close button (✕) to panel header
+  - Panel only renders when `isVisible` is true (hidden by default)
+  - Added double-click event handler to the SmartTask logo
+  - Added visual feedback (cursor-pointer, select-none)
+  - Logo now shows tooltip: "Double-click to toggle debug panel"
+  - **Live Updates indicator now hidden by default** - only shows when debug panel is active

 ## What Still Needs To Be Done